saishackclub/projects-archive/Introduction to Web Development/Section_0/Lesson_1_Getting_Started.md

 ## A little task for you

-Before we get started, go to the support chat and introduce yourself.
+Before we get started, join this project's [support chat](https://chat.google.com/room/AAAA7ThwEJU?cls=7) and introduce yourself.
 Tell us your name, where you're from, and what you're excited to learn in this project.
 We're excited to meet you!

 **Note: Check out the kickoff slides for more information about this project here: <https://docs.google.com/presentation/d/1e18y-7lHQRATDVSnOIHdwarRjsNWpbklZWRLpZ8UIEE/edit?usp=sharing>**